sparks-baird/bayes-opt-particle-packing/README.md

 Bayesian optimization of particle packing fractions for nuclear fuels.
 The objective function (not released here) is based on proprietary code from Northrop Grumman Innovation Systems (NGIS).

-To reproduce, this requires a proprietary executable (renamed to `particle_packing_sim.exe`), a MATLAB file for writing the input files (renamed to `write_input_file.m`), and a MATLAB file for reading the volume fraction from the output files (renamed to `read_vol_frac.m`).
+To reproduce, this requires a proprietary Windows executable (renamed to `particle_packing_sim.exe`), a MATLAB file for writing the input files (renamed to `write_input_file.m`), and a MATLAB file for reading the volume fraction from the output files (renamed to `read_vol_frac.m`).
 These files should be placed into the [boppf/utils](boppf/utils) directory.